 • Transit Sustainability and Integration.

 Information from the MTC Transit Sustainability Project (TSP) will help inform future efforts to improve the cost-effectiveness of providing transit service and can be integrated into the next countywide plan.
 MTC is also undertaking a Comprehensive Operations Analysis (COA) for the inner East Bay transit systems that will produce specific recommendations applicable to Alameda County transit agencies.
 A countywide transit plan will help define the County's role in implementing recommendations of the COA.

 Development of a coordinated and integrated transit plan for Alameda County is particularly important given the substantial commitment the proposed TEP makes to transit.
 In all, transit will receive 48% of new TEP revenue, or an estimated \$3.73 billion dollars over the next 30 years.
-Ensuring that this multi-year investment in transit is implemented in the most efficient and cost-effective manner is crucial to achieving this plan's goals and meeting voter and rider expectations.
+Ensuring that this multi-year investment in transit is implemented in the most efficient and cost-

-- TDM and Parking Management.
+- effective manner is crucial to achieving this plan's goals and meeting voter and rider expectations. - TDM and Parking Management.
 TDM and parking management are key tactics to meet the requirements of SB 375, as they are an ideal complement to land use strategies that reduce greenhouse gases and vehicle miles traveled.
 The Alameda CTC could expand TDM program implementation through creation of a transportation demand management plan and/or a parking management plan for the county.
 The new Technology, Innovation and Development grant program within the proposed TEP offers an excellent opportunity to provide initial funding to finance further evaluation of such efforts. - Sustainability.
 While the Alameda CTC is already engaged in a number of actions directed at increasing transportation sustainability, further research into innovative sustainability solutions and emerging challenges could inform future CWTP efforts.
 For example, the CTC could study implementation of electric vehicle infrastructure or modification of investment priorities to address the likely impact of climate change related sea-level rise on low-lying transportation infrastructure.
 The new grant programs within the proposed TEP offer an excellent opportunity to provide initial funding to finance further evaluation of such efforts. - Land Use and Transportation.
 Integration of land use and transportation will require ongoing efforts in the years to come.
 In particular, figuring out how land use and transportation investments can work together to fully develop the PDAs throughout Alameda County will require ongoing work and study.
 A land use implementation plan for Alameda County will address these issues and ensure implementation of planned SB 375supportive land use changes.
 Challenges such as funding gaps for pedestrian and bicycle infrastructure, CEQA barriers, changes to redevelopment and existing dispersed land use patterns will also need to be addressed.
 The new PDA and TOD grant program within the proposed TEP offers an excellent opportunity to provide initial funding to finance further evaluation of such efforts. - Goods movement.
-Challenges deserving additional study include identification of new technologies for enhancing freight's competitiveness, identification of a local truck route system to help address community and environmental impacts, additional work to ensure reduction in illegal truck parking and truck safety.
-These issues will be addressed through creation of a goods movement plan for the county.
-The new Freight and Economic Development grant program within the proposed TEP offers an excellent opportunity to provide initial funding to finance further evaluation of such efforts.
+The goals of a countywide freight plan would be to identify the most efficient and effective routes and modes to serve the Port of Oakland, bring goods to market and reduce the impacts of freight movement on residential communities.
+Challenges deserving additional study include identification of new technologies for enhancing freight's competitiveness, identification of a refined truck route system to help address community and environmental impacts, additional work to ensure reduction in illegal truck parking and truck safety.
+The Freight and Economic Development grant program included in the TEP provides the opportunity to fund further evaluation of these critical issues.